grab/engineering-blog/_posts/2022-01-20-biometrics-authentication.md

 The important part of the approach lies in the enrollment flow.
 The process is quite simple and can be described in the following steps:

-1. Create an elevated public/private key pair that requires users authentication
+1. Create an elevated public/private key pair that requires users authentication.
-2. Ask users to authenticate in order to prove they are the device holders
+2. Ask users to authenticate in order to prove they are the device holders.
-3. Sign payload with confirmed unlocked private key and send public key to finish enrolling
+3. Sign payload with confirmed unlocked private key and send public key to finish enrolling.
-4. Store returned reference id in the encrypted shared preferences/keychain
+4. Store returned reference id in the encrypted shared preferences/keychain.

 <div class="post-image-section"><figure>
   <img src="/img/biometrics-authentication/image5.png" alt="Search data flow" style="width:60%">